hanzkid/dealls-dating-app/README.md

 # Dating Apps Project

+This project is a simplified dating application, designed as a technical assessment for the Senior Backend Engineer position at Dealls.

 ## Project Structure

-- `db/`: Contains database-related files: seeders and migrations.
+- `db/`: Houses database-related files, including seeders and migrations.
-- `be/`: Contains main backend service code.
+- `be/`: Contains the core backend service code.
 - `docker-compose.yml`: Docker Compose file to set up and run the services.

 ## Prerequisites